Changing the World

 An Attraction to Loveliness

-“It is this attraction to loveliness that lies at the heart of nurturing soul.
+"It is this attraction to loveliness that lies at the heart of nurturing soul.
 God has made us to be drawn to the beautiful.
-So often the divide between children who have full souls and those who don’t lies here with the pursuit of beauty.
-The serious pursuit of beauty, for both children and adults, has a delightfully amplifying effect on all other areas of life.
-It makes us better at everything else… The connection here is quite mysterious, but it’s often quite radical.
-Poetry, music, and fiction can utterly transform the coldest logician, computer programmer, or colonel into someone with soul.”– Douglas Jones, Angels in the Architecture: A Protestant Vision for Middle Earth
+So often the divide between children who have full souls and those who don't lies here with the pursuit of beauty.
+The serious pursuit of beauty, for both children and adults, … Continue reading An Attraction to Loveliness

 Beautiful Clarity

-“For a Christian rhetoric, perspicuity is the foundation of all the canons of style.
-Clarity of thought must always be the preacher’s aim.
-Clarity is the basic beauty of eloquent oratory and the driving power that persuades one’s listeners.
-The beauty of teaching is making clear the truth, for it is in the truth itself, rather than in the words about truth, in which beauty is found.
-The truth itself, Augustine tells us, when presented in simplicity, gives pleasure because it is the truth.
-This is one of Augustine’s best insights.
-Here, a thousand years before the Protestant Reformation, one easily detects the guiding principle of Protestant plain style.
-Here is the foundation of the Protestant understanding of beauty.”
+"For a Christian rhetoric, perspicuity is the foundation of all the canons of style.
+Clarity of thought must always be the preacher's aim.
+Clarity is the basic beauty of eloquent oratory and the driving power that persuades one's listeners.
+The beauty of teaching is making clear the truth, for it is in the truth itself, … Continue reading Beautiful Clarity

 The Catalyst: An Artistic Challenge to the Church

-(This posts was originally written for my personal blog, The Sojourner’s Journal, in November, 2008.
-It served as one of my first expressions of my discontent with the church’s modern relationship with art and the desire to engage that relationship and motivate greater art from the Christian community.
-Thus, it is the forerunner of this site and, as this site prepares for a soon-to-come redevelopment in its existence, I thought it would be fitting to post a personal moment of catalyst from which it was eventually formed.)
+(This posts was originally written for my personal blog, The Sojourner's Journal, in November, 2008.
+It served as one of my first expressions of my discontent with the church's modern relationship with art and the desire to engage that relationship and motivate greater art from the Christian community.
+Thus, it is the forerunner of this … Continue reading The Catalyst: An Artistic Challenge to the Church

 Contributing “Art”

-“This word–this idea of Art as creation is, I believe, the one important contribution that Christianity has made to aesthetics.
-Unfortunately, we are apt to use the words “creation” and “creativeness” very vaguely and loosely, because we do not relate them properly to our theology.
-But it is significant that the Greeks had not this word in their aesthetic at all.
-They looked on a work of art as a kind of techné, a manufacture.
-Neither, for that matter, was the word in their theology–they did not look on history as the continual act of God fulfilling itself in creation.”
+"This word–this idea of Art as creation is, I believe, the one important contribution that Christianity has made to aesthetics.
+Unfortunately, we are apt to use the words "creation" and "creativeness" very vaguely and loosely, because we do not relate them properly to our theology.
+But it is significant that the Greeks had not this … Continue reading Contributing “Art”

 United with Beauty